custom-components/pyscript/docs/tutorial.rst

        elif action == "fire" and id is not None: event.fire(id, param1=12, param2=80)

-After starting Home Assistant, use the Service tab in the Developer Tools page to call the service ``pyscript.hello_world`` with parameters
+After starting Home Assistant, use the Actions tab in the Developer Tools page to call the service ``pyscript.hello_world`` with parameters

 .. code:: yaml

+action: pyscript.hello_world
+data:
   action: hello
   id: world

 The function decorator ``@service`` means ``pyscript.hello_world`` is registered as a service.
 The expected service parameters are keyword